sivacit/easy-rag/README.md

-# YouTube Summarizer
+# Esay RAG

-This project allows you to download audio from a YouTube video, transcribe it using Whisper, and save the transcript to a file.
+This project will contain all the Retrieval-Augmented Generation Code recipies for

 ## Executive Summary

+## Some Basic Functionalities

-The YouTube Summarizer is a tool designed to simplify the process of extracting and transcribing audio from YouTube videos.
+1. **The YouTube Summarizer:** is a tool designed to simplify the process of extracting and transcribing audio from YouTube videos.
 By leveraging `yt-dlp` for downloading audio and OpenAI's `whisper` for transcription, this project provides a seamless way to convert spoken content into text.
 This can be particularly useful for creating subtitles, generating notes, or simply archiving spoken content in a textual format.

 ## Prerequisites